-N.B.: Travel arrangements or participation in sports events are not considered a valid reason for missing the test.
+N.B.: Travel arrangements are not considered a valid reason for missing the test.

 NOTE: If you are taking another course with a common midterm test at the same time (NOT just the day) as this one, you may choose which of the two tests you want to write.
-You must then inform the instructor of the other (to be missed) course that you will not write that test because of the time conflict between the two courses, indicating clearly the second course and its section.
-In this case, the "90% final +10% assignments" scheme will be applied to calculate your grade.
+If you are choosing to write the midterm for this course, you must then inform the instructor of the other course that you will not write their midterm because of the time conflict.
+If the midterm to be missed is from a MATH 200-MATH 209 course, then the "90% final +10% assignments" scheme will be applied to calculate your grade for that other MATH course.

-Final Exam:

-The final examination will be three hours long and will cover all the material in the course.
+Final Exam: The final examination will be three hours long and will cover all the material in the course.